 Requirements for the M.A.
 Degree

-The MA degree in Slavic Languages and Literatures requires a minimum of 30 hours of course work.
+The M.A. degree in Slavic Languages and Literatures requires a minimum of 30 hours of course work.
 The University of Kansas operates on the semester system; most graduate courses are thus 15 weeks long and provide three credit hours toward degree.
 See prerequisites for admission to graduate study.

-MA students successfully complete the following set of courses for 30 credit hours:
+M.A. students successfully complete the following set of courses for 30 credit hours*:

 - SLAV 710: Introduction to Slavic Languages and Linguistics;

-- Three course electives in Slavic literature;
+- A minimum of three course electives in Slavic literature;

-- Three course electives in Slavic linguistics;
+- A minimum of three course electives in Slavic linguistics;

 - Two additional course electives in either Slavic literature or linguistics or six hours of thesis credit;